Purina Beyond Simple Origins Dog Food receives the Advisor’s mid-tier rating of 3 stars.

 - Purina Beyond Simple Origins Chicken, Salmon and Spinach [M]

 Purina Beyond Simple Origins Chicken, Salmon and Spinach was selected to represent the other products in the line for this review.

 Purina Beyond Simple Origins Chicken, Salmon and Spinach

 Estimated Dry Matter Nutrient Content

-Ingredients: Organic chicken, chicken broth, salmon, organic chicken liver, spinach, potato protein, organic chicken heart, potassium chloride, locust bean gum, guar gum, choline chloride, xanthan gum, calcium carbonate, zinc sulfate, vitamin E supplement, ferrous sulfate, niacin, copper sulfate, thiamine mononitrate, manganese sulfate, calcium pantothenate, pyridoxine hydrochloride, riboflavin supplement, vitamin B12 supplement, vitamin A supplement, potassium iodide, vitamin D3 supplement, folic acid, biotin, sodium selenite
+Ingredients: Chicken, chicken broth, salmon, chicken liver, spinach, potato protein, chicken heart, potassium chloride, locust bean gum, guar gum, choline chloride, xanthan gum, calcium carbonate, zinc sulfate, vitamin E supplement, ferrous sulfate, niacin, thiamine mononitrate, copper sulfate, calcium pantothenate, manganese sulfate, pyridoxine hydrochloride, riboflavin supplement, vitamin B12 supplement, vitamin A supplement, folic acid, potassium iodide, vitamin D3 supplement, sodium selenite

 Fiber (estimated dry matter content) = 6.8%

 |Estimated Nutrient Content|

 |Calorie Weighted Basis||27%||56%||17%|

 The first ingredient in this dog food is chicken.
 Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1